 - The sample is relatively small.
-Care should be taken in interpreting results for small subgroups. - Estonian model assumes full tax compliance. - Direct taxes, pension and health contributions, and unemployment insurance contributions are oversimulated by 10-19%. - Universal family benefits are simulated relatively well and pensions are recorded in the datasets reasonably well. - The oversimulation of the subsistence benefit is partly due to annual incomes which do not allow capturing the seasonal nature of subsistence benefits.
+Care should be taken in interpreting results for small subgroups. - Estonian model assumes full tax compliance. - Direct taxes, pension and health contributions, and unemployment insurance contributions are oversimulated by 15-22% (see Table 4.8 in Annex 3). - Universal family benefits are simulated relatively well and pensions are recorded in the datasets reasonably well. - The oversimulation of the subsistence benefit is partly due to annual incomes which do not allow capturing the seasonal nature of subsistence benefits.
 Assuming full take-up of the subsistence benefit in simulations would result in even higher income at the bottom of the income distribution compared to the original dataset.
-Hence, we suggest that the subsistence benefit is simulated in combination with partial take-up modelling to reduce the extent of oversimulation.

-• Imputed value of financial assets is very crude.
+Hence, we suggest that the subsistence benefit is simulated in combination with partial take-up modelling to reduce the extent of oversimulation. - Imputed value of financial assets is very crude. - The simulation of monetary compensation schemes (bwkmcee_s) is triggered by the simulation of labour market transitions defined in policy TransLMA_ee.
+This policy becomes operational if the model is run in conjunction with the LMA add-on.
+The nature of these simulations is still experimental and only partially validated.
+Users are encouraged to refer to the "Simulating labour market transitions in EUROMOD" document prior to their use. - Labour market transitions are switched OFF in EUROMOD baselines.
+As a consequence, the simulation of monetary compensation schemes does not produce any effect in baseline simulations.
+Since all policies not linked to labour market transitions are fully functional, it is possible for disposable income in 2020 to be higher than disposable income in previous years.